 Carnivorous, bog-dwelling plants called bladderworts can snap their traps shut in less than a millisecond, 100 times faster than a Venus flytrap.
 They're rootless floating plants that have a yellow flower at the top and an insect-digesting bladder sac.
 They range in size from a few inches to a few feet long.

-The tiny holes in padlocks serve a dual purpose: they allow any moisture that builds up inside to escape, and they allow you to add oil to the inner mechanisms to prevent rust and breakdown.
-Because padlocks are usually used outdoors, allowing the water to run out keeps the locks from rusting, and in colder climates keeps the lock from being literally frozen shut.
-If you're ever having issues opening a padlock (with the legitimate key, of course—no break-ins!), stick some WD40 into the tiny holes and you should be able to open it without a problem.
+The tiny holes in padlocks serve a dual purpose: They allow any moisture that builds up inside to escape, and they allow you to add oil to the inner mechanisms to prevent rust and breakdown.
+Because padlocks are usually used outdoors, allowing the water to run out keeps the locks from rusting, and in colder climates, keeps the lock from being frozen shut.
+If you're ever having issues opening a padlock, stick some WD40 into the tiny holes and you should be able to open it without a problem.

 You've probably heard that "we only dream in black and white."
-But new research have shown that monochromatic dreams were only the case because of black-and-white screen time.
-Nowadays, with the amount of time we all spend watching color videos—whether on TV or mobile devices—our brains tend to keep all colors in dreaming.
-Only about 25 percent of people in one study reported dreaming in black-and-white.
+But new research has shown that monochromatic dreams were only the case because of black-and-white screen time.
+Nowadays, with the amount of time we all spend watching color programming—whether on TV or mobile devices—our brains tend to keep all colors in dreams.
+Only about 25 percent of people in one 2008 study published in the journal Conscious Cognition reported dreaming in black-and-white.

 The Supreme Court, the highest court in the land, is home to a basketball court on its roof (four floors up, to be exact), named, appropriately, the Highest Court in the Land.
 It's smaller than a regulation-size court but provides a great sweat therapy session.
 In recent years, it's been modified to include a gym and yoga studio.